knative/docs/docs/serving/installing-cert-manager.md

 [Enabling automatic TLS cert provisioning](./using-auto-tls.md).

-Regardless of if your want to manually obtain certificates, or configure Knative for automatic provisioning, you can use the follwoing steps to install cert-manager.
+Regardless of if your want to manually obtain certificates, or configure Knative for automatic provisioning, you can use the following steps to install cert-manager.

 ## Before you begin